ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.

-When adding Endorsement Claims to the Accepted Claims Set that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.
+When adding Endorsement Claims to the ACS that resulted from CoRIM processing (see {{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.

-When searching the Accepted Claims Set for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.
+When searching the ACS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.

-The Verifier SHOULD set the `authorized-by` field in Accepted Claims Set entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
+The Verifier SHOULD set the `authorized-by` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
 Using a common format makes it easier to compare the field.

-## Accepted Claims Set augmentation using CoMID triples
+#### Appraisal Claims Set augmentation using CoMID triples

-In the Accepted Claims Set augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the Accepted Claims Set (ACS).
+In the ACS augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the ACS.
 Triples that specify an ACS matching condition will augment the ACS with Endorsements if the condition is met.

 Each triple is processed independently of other triples.
 However, the ACS state may change as a result of processing a triple.
 If a triple condition does not match, then the Verifier continues to process other triples.

-### Ordering of triple processing
+#### Ordering of triple processing

 Triples interface with the ACS by either adding new ACS entries or by matching existing ACS entries before updating the ACS.
 Most triples use an `environment-map` field to select the AES entries to match or modify.